Pedroojs/Projeto_Integrador_Fornecedores/replit.md

-# Inventory Control Application
+# Controle de Estoque (Stock Control System)

 ## Overview

-This is a full-stack inventory control (Controle de Estoque) web application built with React frontend and Express backend.
-The application provides functionality for managing products, inventory movements, and user authentication.
-It follows a utility-focused design with a clean, professional interface using a purple-themed color palette.
+This is a full-stack inventory management system built with React frontend and Express backend.
+The application allows users to manage products, track stock movements, and maintain inventory records.
+It's a Portuguese-language application ("Sistema de Controle de Estoque") designed for product management and stock tracking.

 ## User Preferences